Imagine you're in a game of Jeopardy! and you've selected "Climate Change for $500, Alex."

 But what is the difference between flaring, incinerating, and venting?

-Flaring and incinerating are methods of controlled burning in which waste gas is ignited either at the bottom of a long metal tube (flare stack) or in an enclosed chamber (incinerator).
-The gas is burned as it travels up the stack or incinerator.
-Flames are visible from the top of a flare stack, but no flames are visible from an incinerator.
+Flaring and incinerating are methods of controlled burning in which waste gas is ignited either at the top of a tall vertical metal tube (flare stack) or near ground level in an enclosed chamber (incinerator).
+A flame is visible from the top of a flare stake, but no flame is visible from an incinerator.

 Venting is a controlled release of gases into the atmosphere.
 Gas is released to a safe location and at a safe concentration level to avoid the creation of a flammable or explosive blend.